jeffreykegler/old_kollos/design/evaluate.md

 ```
     <augmented start> ::= <old start symbol>
 ```

-The augmented start is evaluation differently from other rules.
+This augmented start rule is a special case for the semantics.

-First off, if the parse is nulled (zero length), the whole evaluation is treated as a special case.
+#### Nulled parses

+A parse is nulled if it is zero length.
 In that case, `<old start symbol>` will have a nulling semantics.
 This nulling semantics is used to determine a value, and that value becomes the value of the parse.

+#### Other parses

 If the parse is successful,
 and is not nulled,
-then the only child of the augmented start rule will be a brick-result object.
+then the only child of the augmented start rule will be a Libmarpa brick symbol.
+Let `old_start_symbol` be that child.
+Then `brick_evaluate(old_start_symbol)`
-If `start_child` is that child, then `brick_evaluate(start_child)` will be a singleton brick object -- its array will contain only one element.
+will return a singleton brick object -- one whose array contains only one element.
 That element becomes the value of the parse.

 ## Futures

-The method described above is not the best.
+The method described above is not the best possible.
 The current SLIF uses a dual-stack mechanism -- one stack for the arguments to the semantics, and a second one of rules.